Speaking up for you

 Payments

 Merchant fees for credit and contactless debit cards are a big cost for business.
 Retail NZ has been campaigning for cheaper merchant fees for some time.
-We are pleased that the Government has responded to this by passing the Retail Payment System Act 2022, key parts of which come into force from Monday, 14 November 2022.
+The Government responded to this by passing the Retail Payment System Act 2022.
+However, more changes are needed to give retailers and customers greater transparency over the costs, and to ensure New Zealand stays up to date with international innovations in payments technology.

 For most transactions, the Government has put caps on interchange as follows:

-• 0.8 per cent for Visa and Mastercard credit cards, or the rate that was in force on 1 April 2021 (whichever is lower);
+• 0.8% for Visa and Mastercard credit cards, or the rate that was in force on 1 April 2021 (whichever is lower);

-• 0.2 per cent for contactless Visa and Mastercard debit cards, or the rate that was in force on 1 April 2021 (unless the fee charged is a flat rate, in which case a five cent cap applies);
+• 0.2% for contactless Visa and Mastercard debit cards, or the rate that was in force on 1 April 2021 (unless the fee charged is a flat rate, in which case a five cent cap applies);

-• 0.6 per cent for Visa and Mastercard debit cards used online or via any other payment method;
+• 0.6% for Visa and Mastercard debit cards used online or via any other payment method;

 The caps do not apply to international cards, commercial cards or prepaid cards.
 Cards issued by networks other than Visa and Mastercard (e.g. American Express and UnionPay) are outside the scope of the regulation.